Option Greeks for Futures Traders: Delta, Gamma, Theta, Vega, and the Risk Architecture of Premium Selling

 — [6] how professional premium sellers use a consistent DTE range and delta selection to stay in the sweet spot across multiple markets simultaneously.

-The 0.10 delta selection in that example isn't arbitrary.
+The 0.10 delta selection isn't arbitrary.
 A 0.10-delta short strike means you're estimating a roughly 10% probability of the futures touching that level before expiration (the exact probability depends on modeling assumptions).
 You've sold enough premium to make the trade worthwhile while maintaining a 5:1 buffer between your strike and current price.

 Short Strangle Risk Architecture #

-The P&L diagram for a short strangle captures the core asymmetry of premium selling: maximum gain is the premium collected, maximum loss is theoretically unlimited.
+The P&L diagram captures the core asymmetry of premium selling: maximum gain is the premium collected, maximum loss is theoretically unlimited.
+The profit zone sits between your breakeven points.
+Within it, you collect the full premium.
+Outside it, every point costs you more than you're making in theta.

 — noting that the [7] was understanding the Greeks deeply enough to size positions that could survive adverse moves rather than trying to pick directions.